HuJK/O365-UC/README.md

 #### Edit invite code:

-In the ```invite_code``` folder, each file is an invite code, the filename is it's code and the content usage count.
+In the ```invite_code``` folder, each filename is a code and the content is the usage count.

 Make sure these files only contain numbers.
-No any newline , any characters other than [0-9]
+No any newline , or any characters other than [0-9]

 ![alt text](https://raw.githubusercontent.com/HuJK/O365-UC/master/Screenshots/15.PNG)

-Or you can write your own invite code logic.
-Just edit the ```backend/o365_creater_auth.py``` file:
+Or you can write your own invite code check logic.
+Just edit line 86 to line 103 at the ```backend/o365_creater_auth.py``` file:

 If you change this:
 ```python